zukunft/zukunft.com/docs/llm/pending.md

 if the 'views tab' add after the view name a link to edit the view and make the view name a link to the view default page

 fix the view selector link in the word_default page

+### verb default view

+a cut list shows that it continues, but not by how much: the verb page ends the triples with '...' without a number, because the loaded list is itself cut by the read limit, so the number of the remaining triples is not known (unlike value_list::more_tail, which knows the count within the loaded list). the exact number needs its own count query, the same open point as the per type count of the user page

+triple_fields::FLD_NAME_GIVEN and FLD_NAME_AUTO are null for all 971 triples of the test database, although the import sets a name for each of them: the generated name lands in triple_name only, so a query that needs to know whether the user has given an own name cannot tell. check if the import should fill name_generated and if the two fields are needed at all beside triple_name

 ### value page tabs